 Your doctors will likely explain things to you in simple terms, and for good reason -- understanding is key.
 But for the purpose of comparing hospitals, ask for the proper medical name of the diagnosis (for example, hypoplastic left heart syndrome) so you can learn more on your own later.

 What is the scientific name of my child’s procedure?
 And what is its STAT category?

 The Society of Thoracic Surgeons (STS) uses a ranking system of "STAT categories" to group types of surgeries based on their complexity, with 1 being the lowest risk and 5 being the highest risk.
 Once you know the STAT category of your child’s procedure, review this STS website for information about how well your hospital performs that category of surgery.

 Hospitals that only have one pediatric heart surgeon on staff may not be able to meet your needs.
 One person can only cover so many patients simultaneously, especially on weekends or holidays.
-Duke has three board-certified congenital heart surgeons who are skilled in -- and in some cases have pioneered -- advanced surgical techniques for repairing children’s hearts.
+Duke has multiple board-certified congenital heart surgeons who are skilled in -- and in some cases pioneered -- advanced surgical techniques for repairing children’s hearts.